-- Protecting areas such as gardens and crops from pest
+- Protecting areas such as gardens and crops from pests

 - Military applications

 Barbed wire is installed along a fence line by stringing it from post to post.
-Typically, the posts are made of wood, and tension is used to keep the wire in place.
+Typically, the posts are made of wood, and tension is used to keep the barbed wire in place.
 Almost anyone can install a barbed-wire fence, which is part of the reason it is such a popular type of fence among farmers and homesteaders today.
-A simple staple gun and some heavy-duty gloves are all that’s needed to string barbed wire fencing.
-The wire is stapled to the first post and then pulled tight before being stapled to the next post.
-Barbed-wire fences are economical because professional installation isn’t usually necessary.
-They’re also quite functional at keeping cattle and other livestock contained and protected.
+A simple staple gun and some heavy-duty gloves are all that’s required to string barbed wire fencing.
+The wire is stapled to the first post, then pulled tight before it is stapled to the next post.
+Barbed-wire fences are economical because professional installation isn’t usually necessary to create one.
+They are also quite functional at keeping cattle and other livestock contained and protected.

-A barbed-wire fence may consist of a single or multiple strands of wire.
-It may also be combined with other types of fencing, such as wood rails or chain link to help fortify the strength of the fence and to help discourage climbing over, under, or through.
-Razor wire, a variant of barbed wire, is often placed along the tops of wire fencing in prisons and in military installations to prevent humans from climbing over.
-This type of wire causes cuts and injuries not unlike a razor when it contacts skin.
+A barbed-wire fence may consist of single or multiple strands of wire.
+Barbed wire fences may also be combined with other types of fences, including wood rails or chain link fences, to help fortify the strength of the fence and discourage climbing over, under, or through.
+Razor wire, a variant of barbed wire, is often placed along the tops of wire fencing in prisons and in military installations to prevent humans from climbing over the fencing.
+Razor wire fences cause cuts and injuries not unlike a razor does when it contacts skin.

 An electrified fence is usually made from thin steel or aluminum.
-It’s designed to give trespassers a shock when encountered.
-Electrified fences used for agricultural purposes deliver just enough voltage to be uncomfortable.
-Electrified fence used in other applications, such as for commercial or industrial, may be designed to stun the offender.
+It is designed to give trespassers a shock when it is encountered.
+Electrified fences used for agricultural purposes deliver just enough voltage to make the being touching it uncomfortable.
+Electrified fencing used in other applications, such as for commercial or industrial uses, may be designed to stun the offender.
 Military- or security-grade electrified fence may be set to deliver a lethal dose of energy, meaning a person or animal who comes into contact with it could die as a result.

-Lethal electrified fencing is not typically used today outside of some prisons or military installations.
-When it is used, it’s usually barricaded from accidental exposure by placing it behind another type of fencing that’s non-lethal or by stringing it high atop walls or barricades where it can only be reached by intentional means.
+Lethal electrified fencing is not typically used outside of some prisons or military installations today.
+When used, it’s usually barricaded from accidental exposure through placement behind another type of fencing that is non-lethal, or by stringing it high atop walls or barricades where it can only be reached intentionally.

 Popular Uses for Electrified Fencing

 Most of today’s electrified fencing is used for agricultural purposes.
-It’s installed to contain animals such as horses, sheep, or poultry.
-One time touching an electrified fence and most animals will know to stay away.
+It is installed to contain animals such as horses, sheep, or poultry.
+After one touch to an electrified fence, most animals will know to stay away.
 Other applications include: